So what is “phishing” and why do you care?

 - NEVER, EVER respond to emails with your personal, private, identifiable information, e.g., your social security number, bank account number, credit card numbers, and the like.
 There have been numerous examples where emails that appeared legitimate requested such information to verify or validate your account.
 NEVER, EVER give that information in response to an email that you are not 100% sure is legitimate and from the actual person or organization.

 - If you ever did open and respond to an email such as this, and it directs you to a website to login or enter personal information, always look at the url (the website address) in the browser.
 If you plan to enter personal information, always make sure the website is secure and encrypted.
 First, ensure it uses SSL (secure sockets layer) encryption.
 You can tell this by the url — it should begin with “https:” — NOTE the “s”.
 This indicates SSL encryption.
+For a more in-depth explanination, check out our post “Why is HTTPS:// so important?“.
 Second, look at the actual url value and be absolutely certain that it is the domain of the legitimate entity and sender.
-For instance, if the original email was sent by firstname.lastname@example.org, you should expect the url of the website to begin with “https://www.newcompany.com/” or “https://newcompany.com/” with some additional values after that.
+For instance, if the original email was sent by email@example.com, you should expect the url of the website to begin with “https://www.newcompany.com/” or “https://newcompany.com/” with some additional values after that.
 If that’s not the case, DO NOT enter any personal information in this site unless you contact the company or organization yourself and verify the authenticity of the email, the request, and the website.